Hi, I’m Amanda…

 My business was first established in 2018 under the name “Paws on Board” and in 2020 when I changed my training focus to owner trained Assistance Dogs, we had a rebrand to “Pets Education Training Support” (PETS).

-I am lucky enough to live on 5 beautiful acres in Swan Bay in the Northern Rivers of NSW, with my wonderful husband, two amazing sons and our myriad of pets.
-Included are my 3 dogs Finnegan Beginagain (English cocker spaniel), Jeremiah Bullfrog (pug) and Ramona (labradoodle) who is also now my assistance dog.
+I am lucky enough to live on 5 beautiful acres in Swan Bay in the Northern Rivers of NSW, with my wonderful husband and our beloved pets.
+Included are my 4 dogs Finnegan Beginagain (English cocker spaniel), Jeremiah Bullfrog (pug), Ramona (labradoodle) who is my current assistance dog, and my youngest dog Neo (greyhound) who is currently in training to take over the role as my assistance dog from Rommy.

 After years of struggling with anxiety and depression I decided to undergo formal assessments at the Bond University Psychology Clinic.
 It would be through the process of diagnosis that I would find an understanding of who I am, why I am the way I am and how to be more compassionate towards myself and my own internal struggles.
 I have autism spectrum disorder (ASD) Level II, ADHD, Generalised Anxiety Disorder (GAD), PTSD and C-PTSD (Complex).
 Through ongoing therapy with my wonderful, allied health care teams I have learnt even more about living with disabilities and the challenges it holds for many.
 Since my diagnoses I have trained my own assistance dog, Ramona (Rommy) who has made such a difference to my life.